 Spending a few minutes on simple questions like this can change your life instantly.
 Life can be so demanding that we often do not stop to think about whether we are headed in the direction that is right for us.
 If we are not clear about what we want, it is easier to get influenced and distracted by the will of others.

-When we know the direction that we want to take in life and make decisions that are aligned with it, the universe begins to support and synchronize with us—doors start to open.
+When we know the direction that we want to take in life and make choices that are aligned with it, the universe begins to support and synchronize with us—doors start to open.